Casino Royale (2006 film): Plot

-MI6 operative James Bond is promoted to 00 agent status; his first assignment is to assassinate the traitorous MI6 section chief Dryden and his contact in Prague.
+MI6 operative James Bond is promoted to 00 agent after assassinating traitorous MI6 section chief Dryden and his contact in Prague.
 In Uganda, Mr. White introduces Steven Obanno, a commander of the Lord's Resistance Army, to Le Chiffre, an Albanian private banker to terrorists.
 Obanno entrusts Le Chiffre with $100 million to invest.
-Using knowledge of his upcoming terrorist attack on aerospace manufacturer Skyfleet, Le Chiffre shorts the company's stock.
+Planning a terrorist attack on aerospace manufacturer Skyfleet, Le Chiffre uses Obanno's money to short the company's stock.

 In Madagascar, Bond destroys an embassy while capturing and then killing a bomb maker named Mollaka.
-MI6 chief M criticises Bond for causing an international incident and ignoring her orders to take Mollaka alive.
-Information on Mollaka's phone leads Bond to the Bahamas and corrupt Greek official Alex Dimitrios, who had hired Mollaka to bomb Skyfleet's prototype airliner at Le Chiffre's request.
-After winning Dimitrios's vintage Aston Martin in a poker game and seducing his wife Solange, Bond pursues Dimitrios to Miami.
-Bond fights off an attack by Dimitrios and kills him.
-At the airport, Bond chases down the new bomber Dimitrios has hired and prevents the destruction of the Skyfleet airliner.
-With the Skyfleet stock secure, Le Chiffre loses Obanno's money.
-Realising that somebody leaked the terrorist plot, Le Chiffre tortures Solange to death.
+M, the head of MI6, chastises Bond for causing an international incident and ignoring her orders to take Mollaka alive.
+Information on Mollaka's phone leads Bond to corrupt Greek official Alex Dimitrios, who had hired Mollaka at Le Chiffre's request to bomb Skyfleet's prototype airliner.
+In the Bahamas, Bond seduces Dimitrios' wife and learns that he is going to Miami International Airport.
+He follows Dimitrios there and kills him, then chases down the new bomber Dimitrios had hired and prevents the destruction of the airliner.
+With Skyfleet's prototype secure, Le Chiffre's stock shorting scheme fails, losing over $100 million.

-To recoup his clients' money, Le Chiffre organizes a Texas hold 'em tournament at the Casino Royale in Montenegro.
+To recoup his clients' money, Le Chiffre organises a Texas hold 'em tournament at the Casino Royale in Montenegro.
 MI6 enters Bond—the agency's best poker player—in the tournament, believing a defeat will force Le Chiffre to seek asylum with the British government in exchange for information on his clients.
 Bond is paired with Vesper Lynd, a British Treasury agent overseeing the $10 million buy-in.
 They meet their contact, French secret service agent René Mathis, in Montenegro.
-Obanno, furious that his money was lost, threatens Le Chiffre, but allows him to continue playing to win back the money.
-Obanno and his bodyguard attack Bond, who kills them both.
-Bond loses his $10 million stake after Le Chiffre is tipped off about his own tell.
-Vesper refuses to authorize an additional $5 million for Bond to continue, but fellow player and CIA agent Felix Leiter stakes Bond the money in exchange for letting the CIA arrest Le Chiffre.
-Le Chiffre's lover, Valenka, poisons Bond's drink but Vesper rescues him.
+Obanno, furious over his failed investment, threatens Le Chiffre, but allows him to continue playing to win back the money.
+Obanno and his bodyguard discover and attack an eavesdropping Bond, who kills them both.

+Bond grows confident when he detects Le Chiffre's tell, but loses his $10 million stake after Le Chiffre is tipped off.
+Vesper refuses to authorise an additional $5 million for Bond to continue, but fellow player and CIA agent Felix Leiter stakes Bond the money in exchange for letting the CIA arrest Le Chiffre.
+Le Chiffre's lover, Valenka, poisons Bond's drink, but Vesper rescues him.
 Bond returns to the game and wins the tournament.
-Le Chiffre kidnaps Vesper to trap Bond and takes them to an abandoned ship.
+A desperate Le Chiffre kidnaps Vesper to trap Bond and takes them to an abandoned ship.
 He tortures Bond to reveal the password to the bank account holding his winnings, but Bond resists.
-Mr. White bursts in and kills Le Chiffre, but spares Bond and Vesper.
+White bursts in and kills Le Chiffre, but spares Bond and Vesper.